borason/performer/doc/manual/UserManual.md

 Copy/paste actions are provided in the context menu when holding `SHIFT` + `PAGE`.

 > Note: Due to memory limitations, the clipboard can only hold one object at a time and shares memory across all different types.
-This means that copying an object always results in the previously copied object beeing cleared from the clipboard.
+This means that copying an object always results in the previously copied object being cleared from the clipboard.

 <!-- Pages -->